| |

 |

-Jack Halliday is a published author
+Jack Halliday is a fiction author and an optioned,

-award-winning screenwriter,
+multi-award-winning screenwriter,

-with over thirty-five years of
+with over forty years of

 experience